Geotechnical Laboratory Overview

-Through its unique capabilities and expertise, the Geotechnical Laboratory (GTL) supports the FHWA Geotechnical Research Program, other disciplines, laboratories, and offices throughout the agency, as well as other organizations and agencies within the transportation community.
-The core mission of the GTL is to advance the state-of-the practice and develop innovative solutions for applied transportation issues.
+Through its unique capabilities and expertise, the Geotechnical Laboratory (GTL) supports the Federal Highway Administration (FHWA) Geotechnical Research Program, other disciplines, laboratories, and offices throughout the agency, as well as other organizations and agencies within the transportation community.
+The core mission of the GTL is to advance the state-of-the-practice of geotechnical engineering in transportation and develop innovative solutions for practical transportation issues.

 Recent Accomplishments and Contributions

-- Geosynthetic Reinforced Soil-Integrated Bridge System—Bid Price Analysis and Cost Comparisons with Alternative Foundation Systems (FHWA-HRT-19-024).
+- TechNote: Geosynthetic Reinforced Soil-Integrated Bridge System—Bid Price Analysis and Cost Comparisons with Alternative Foundation Systems (FHWA-HRT-19-024).

-- Impact of Initial Density on Strength-Deformation Characteristics of Open-Graded Aggregates (FHWA-HRT-18-048).
+- TechNote: Impact of Initial Density on Strength-Deformation Characteristics of Open-Graded Aggregates (FHWA-HRT-18-048).

-- Deep Foundation Load Test Database, version 2 (DFLTD v.2).
+- Development of the FHWA Deep Foundation Load Test Database, Version 2 (DFLTD v.2).

 The GTL consists of an indoor testing facility, several unique outdoor testing facilities, and a numerical modeling station.
-The indoor facility can conduct basic and specialized index tests for characterizing soil, aggregates, nontraditional backfill materials, and geosynthetics for both research studies and field production projects.
+The indoor facility can conduct basic and specialized index tests for characterizing soils, aggregates, nontraditional backfill materials, and geosynthetics for both research studies and field production projects.
 The outdoor facilities consist of two test pits to perform large-scale foundation experiments and a strong floor to test earth-retaining structures.
-In addition, the laboratory functions extend throughout TFHRC with several full- and large-scale GRS structures primarily to evaluate their long-term performance under load conditions.
+In addition, the laboratory functions extend throughout Turner-Fairbank Highway Research Center (TFHRC) with several full- and large-scale geosynthetic reinforced soil (GRS) structures constructed to evaluate their long-term performance under realistic loading conditions.
 For field work, the GTL has the ability to prepare and install remote automated field instrumentation to monitor and evaluate performance of bridges, pavements, and slopes.